 - I get an e-mail through the contact form on my site containing basic project questions that prospects have to fill out so I can know just enough baseline information and decide if I’m a good fit for their project at all, if they have realistic expectations around their timelines, budget, and results they want to achieve with their project, if I like and align with the kind of business they have, and if they have any obvious red flags, like bad-mouthing a previous designer or having unrealistic expectations around budgets or timelines.

-- If I decide I like their business and the project, I’ll send them an introductory e-mail that thanks them for contacting me, references some similar projects I’ve done in the past (with links) that solidifies I understand them and have a proven track record, a link to my testimonial video that inspires them to see what it’s like to work together, and a link to my online scheduler, Calendly so we can have a 60-minute Skype call to discuss the scope, functionality, and digital strategy needs of their project.
+- If I decide I like their business and the project, I’ll send them an introductory e-mail that thanks them for contacting me, references some similar projects I’ve done in the past (with links) that solidifies I understand them and have a proven track record, a custom video I create through Loom, and a link to my online scheduler, Calendly so we can have a 60-minute Zoom call to discuss the scope, functionality, and digital strategy needs of their project.

-- I create the proposal/contract and send it over to them by the day/time I mention, usually within 72-hours max.
+- I create the proposal/contract and send it over to them via HelloSign by the day/time I mention, usually within 72-hours max.

-- If they agree to the proposal/contract, they sign it, and I send over a deposit invoice, so they’re booked in my queue.
+- If they agree to the proposal/contract, they sign it, and I send over a deposit invoice via Xero, so they’re booked in my queue.

 Next, I wanna hear from you.

 IF YOU WANT TO PERFECT YOUR ONBOARDING PROCESS SO YOU YOU IMPRESS YOUR PROSPECTS AND GET MORE CLIENTS, THAT’S JUST ONE OF THE PILLARS I TACKLE WITH MY DESIGNER MENTORSHIP CLIENTS.